Storage Hardware Overview

 Your primary storage device(s) should be fast to read and write, since they are, by definition, the primary place to store the images.
 You may also want fault-tolerance, such as the protection provided by drive-spanning devices like RAID.
 There can also be a distinction between the primary storage for working files, as opposed to the storage for archive files.
 Here are some quick recommendations:

-- For laptops, you might also consider a Solid State Drive (SSD), however, these are currently lower capacity, expensive, and don't always provide more speed.
+• For laptops, you might also consider a Solid State Drive (SSD), however, these are currently lower capacity and significantly more expensive per gigabyte.

-- RAID can also help protect work by offering fault-tolerant storage.
+• RAID (redundant array of independent disks) can also help protect work by offering fault-tolerant storage.
 Be warned that not all RAID is created equal.
 You can get yourself in a lot of trouble if it's not installed and administered correctly.

 Backup storage